dotnet/docs-aspire/docs/components-overview.md

 ## Configure .NET Aspire components

 .NET Aspire components implement a consistent configuration experiences via <xref:Microsoft.Extensions.Configuration.IConfiguration> and <xref:Microsoft.Extensions.Options.IOptions%601>.
 Configuration is schematized and part of a component's contract, ensuring backward compatibility across versions of the component.
-You can setup every .NET Aspire component through either JSON configuration files or directly through code using delegates.
+You can set up every .NET Aspire component through either JSON configuration files or directly through code using delegates.
 JSON files must follow a standardized naming convention based on the Component name.

 For example, add the following code to the _appsettings.json_ file to configure the PostgreSQL component: